vervallsweg/cast-web-api/README.md

 ##### /discoveryRuns/{value}
 Default: 4.
 Sets how often the API's automatic device discovery should discover devices per interval.
-Flaky device discovery is a problem especially for group managment.
+Flaky device discovery is a problem especially for group management.
 Sometimes device discovery doesn't return all groups, which breaks group playback detection.
 Running group discovery multiple times and merging the results ensures a more reliable group detection.

 ##### /groupManagement/{true/false}
 Default: true.